Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 min: Some(3)
 called `Option::unwrap()` on a `None` value
 ```
-Ok good, at least the bug happens now? *I guess?* But where is the `None on min_score: {}` print that i put in the *only* place where `None` is returned?
+Ok good, at least the bug happens now? *I guess?* But where is the `None on min_score: {}` print that I put in the *only* place where `None` is returned?

 Let's add more prints!

 <video src=https://github.com/user-attachments/assets/2631f7bf-4363-4305-8950-03b94b018d61 style="width: 100%; border-radius: 0.5rem" controls></video>

-*Yeeeeeeah*, no, this cannot be sound, there must be something wrong somewhere, i did see an [unsafe](https://github.com/ztlpn/minilp/blob/master/src/helpers.rs#L26)
+*Yeeeeeeah*, no, this cannot be sound, there must be something wrong somewhere, I did see an [unsafe](https://github.com/ztlpn/minilp/blob/master/src/helpers.rs#L26)
 in the library, so maybe some memory corruption is happening?

 Running miri did not show any issues, but going step by step with my debugger did show an illegal memory access, so definitely something is wrong with the library.

 I also noticed that the bug happens *only* when running in release mode, so that does narrow down the issue a bit.

-Just to be sure i ran the same code in debug mode but disabling all debug checks like bound checking and overflow checking, but the bug
+Just to be sure I ran the same code in debug mode but disabling all debug checks like bound checking and overflow checking, but the bug
 did not reproduce.
 I managed to narrow it down to `opt-level = 1` causing the panic.

 I try to remove all `unsafe` usage everywhere in the library to make sure that's not the issue.
 But the panic is still there.